Argentina says to sue Ghana over detained naval tall ship

-BUENOS AIRES, Nov 12 (Reuters) - Argentina vowed to file suit against Ghana at a United Nations maritime tribunal on Wednesday if the country does not release a tall sailing ship seized after creditors won a court order to keep the vessel in port.
+BUENOS AIRES (Reuters) - Argentina vowed to file suit against Ghana at a United Nations maritime tribunal on Wednesday if the country does not release a tall sailing ship seized after creditors won a court order to keep the vessel in port.

 The South American country says international law prohibits warships from being seized in foreign ports.